The Suffolk Joint Learning Disability Strategy Live Launch

 22nd November 2018

-Suffolk County Council are working with members of the Partnership & support providers to look at how activities for day, evening & weekend activities can be hosted online.
-This way, people will be able to choose how they spend their money on support and activities and have a greater choice of what they do and when they do it.
+Suffolk County Council are co-producing.
+Explore how activities for day, evening & weekend activities could be hosted in different ways so that people will be able to choose how they spend their money on support and activities and have a greater choice of what they do and when they do it.

 Family Carer Survey